microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 This exercise will show you how to install the Azure Defender for IoT agent and management console.

-### Task 1: Install Azure Defender for IoT sensor (Pre-built)
+### Task 1: Install Azure Defender for IoT Sensor (Pre-built)

 1. Due to the nature of the software and the install process, this can take up to 60 minutes to complete, if this is a route you'd like to take, move to Task 2.
-2. You can simply start the **IoT Sesnor** image and preform the following instead:
+2. You can simply start the **IoT Sensor** image and preform the following instead:

     - You will need to get the IP address of the host machine.
 Run `ipconfig` on the windows 10 host.
-Copy the IP address, this will become your `gateway IP`
+Copy the IP address, this will become your `gateway IP`.
-    - Switch to the `oilwells-edge-001` device
+    - Switch to the `oilwells-edge-001` device.
-    - Run `ifconfig`, copy the IP address and the subnet
+    - Run `ifconfig`, copy the IP address and the subnet.
-    - Start the VM
+    - Start the VM.
-    - Login using `supprt` with password `S2@dmins2@dmin123`
+    - Login using `support` with password `S2@dmins2@dmin123`.
-    - Run the following command
+    - Run the following command.

     ```bash
     network edit-settings
     ```

-    - For the IP address, add `15` to the server IP host value
+    - For the IP address, add `15` to the server IP host value.
-    - For the subnet, copy the subnet you output above
+    - For the subnet, copy the subnet you output above.
-    - Set the DNS to `8.8.8.8`
+    - Set the DNS to `8.8.8.8`.
-    - For the gateway enter the Windows 10 host IP
+    - For the gateway enter the Windows 10 host IP.
-    - Leave all other values, the image will reboot
+    - Leave all other values, the image will reboot.
-    - On the Windows 10 host, open an Edge browser window to the IP Address you gave the console, if prompted, select **Show advanced** then select **Proceed to IP ADDRESS (unsafe)**
+    - On the Windows 10 host, open an Edge browser window to the IP Address you gave the console, if prompted, select **Show advanced** then select **Proceed to IP ADDRESS (unsafe)**.
-    - Login using `cyberx` with password `S2@dmins2@dmin123`
+    - Login using `cyberx` with password `S2@dmins2@dmin123`.
-    - Explore the sensor dashboard and pages
+    - Explore the sensor dashboard and pages.

-### Task 2: Install Azure Defender for IoT sensor (From scatch)
+### Task 2: Install Azure Defender for IoT Sensor (From scratch)

-1. Login to the **win10** virtual machine
+1. Login to the **win10** virtual machine.
-2. Open the Azure Portal
+2. Open the Azure Portal.
-3. Browse to the **Security Center** portal
+3. Browse to the **Security Center** portal.
-4. Under **Cloud Security**, select **Azure Defender**, then select **IoT Security** to open the **Azure Defender for IoT** portal
+4. Under **Cloud Security**, select **Azure Defender**, then select **IoT Security** to open the **Azure Defender for IoT** portal.
-5. Select **Set up a sensor**
+5. Select **Set up a sensor**.

     ![Setup a sensor.](./media/azure-defender-iot-setup-sensor.png "Select Set up a sensor")